 Tornadoes are not uncommon in Australia.
-In New South Wales they typically occur in late spring and summer, but can occur at other times of the year.
+They typically occur in late spring and summer, but can also happen at other times of the year.

 Tropical cyclones, hurricanes and typhoons

-(Image, left: Strong tornado near the highway between Nimmitabel and Cooma, NSW, 2008.
-Photograph courtesy of Heather Leckie)
+- Image at left: Strong tornado near the highway between Nimmitabel and Cooma, New South Wales, 2008.
+Photograph courtesy of Heather Leckie.